 Console.
 The console is the on-board computer of an exercise bike.
 It can be used to control various settings while displaying important statistics about your workout.

-If you're looking for quality, the best of these type of bikes is The Keiser M3i Bike a bullet proof build quality and easy operation of gears etc. This is the bike that can be found in our studios.
-If you buy a Keiser bike you'll get your first month of Digme on Demand +Live for 1p (yes a penny!).
+If you're looking for quality, the best of these type of bikes is the Keiser M3i lite a bullet proof build quality and easy operation of gears etc. This is similar to the Keiser M3i bike that can be found in our studios.
+Available to hire from £69 per month or purchase for £1,999 here - prices also include unlimited access to Digme at Home.

 Entry-level indoor cycles often cost between £150-£500, while the priciest bikes can range up to £2,300.00.